Tonight’s Episode: Dead Men Don’t Wear White After Labor Day

 “Changed?
 Are you out of your conk?
 I never….”

 Suddenly, she started jumping around like a coked-up Chihuahua on a mini-tramp.
+With one last twitch, she hit the ground hard like the housing market back in 2008.
 A familiar-looking mug stepped from the all-concealing shadows: Skunk Mayflower, industrial chemist and able-bodied fist man, accompanied by his pet guinea pig, Ibid.
 He fiddled with a hand-held device that seemed to be directly related to Churchy’s bizarre jerkiness.
 “Hey, boss, the Carbon Sono-Oscillator works great!”

 His boss, Rock Ravage, also stepped out of the all-concealing shadows, but with a lot more bronze-skinned, muscle-bound panache.
 “It’s a good thing she’s wearing diamond earrings to help carry the sonic waves.
 I guess they’re not always a girl’s best friend!”

 Herr Colonel Wilhelm Sheissemeister, not getting Ravage’s cheesed-up humor, screamed like an impudent little girl.
 “Schweinhund!
 Men, get him!”

 Too bad Sheissemeister never learned how heroic rescue missions work.
 From out of the woodwork leaped all the rest of Ravage’s cohorts: Baconator Creek, Lenny Lenwick, Brainy Littlebrain and Long-Haired-Hippy Roberts.
 An all-out donnybrook ensued, and I was reminded of the time I invited the National Organization of Womyn Wrestlers and the Misogynist League of Pencil-Necked Incels to my Fourth of July cookout a few years back.
 I’m still removing bits of hotdog from the patio furniture.